PeterVielehr/police-eis/README.md

 `suspension_type`, `incident_type`, `shift_type`, `driver_race`, etc.) along with
 an `outcome` flag.

+Peer context features additionally require an `incident_id` to link officers who respond to the same incident.
+The data should also include `complaint` and `use_of_force` events with dates so that colleagues with recent issues can be identified.
+Network centrality metrics are calculated with the optional `igraph` package.

 ## How to Run the Pipeline
 The pipeline has two main configurations.
 In the **modelling** configuration, there are three distinct steps.